VDA5050/VDA5050/VDA5050_EN_V1.md

 # <a name="Foreword"></a> 1 Foreword

 The interface was established in cooperation between the Verband der Automobilindustrie e.
 V. (German abbreviation VDA) and Verband Deutscher Maschinen-und Anlagenbau e.
-V. (German abbreviation VDMA) developed.
+V. (German abbreviation VDMA).
-The aim of both parties is to create a universally applicable interface.
+The aim of both parties is to create an universally applicable interface.
 Proposals for changes to the interface shall be submitted to the VDA, are evaluated jointly with the VDMA and adopted into a new version status in the event of a positive decision.
 The contribution to this document via GitHub is greatly appreciated.
 The Repository can be found at the following link: http://github.com/vda5050/vda5050.